-2 – Underlying cause classification which focuses on the cause, such as hereditary, intrauterine, perinatal, childhood or unknown causes (Gogate & Gilbert, 2007).

 Strabismus (Squints)

 A strabismus is the malalignment of the two eyes.
 It can be concomitant, where the deviations remain in the same positions, or incomitant, where the angles of the gaze changes (Olver, Cassidy, Jutley, & Crawley, 2014), and it affects approximately 2.1% of the population (RCO, 2012).
 Strabismus can potentially be the leading presenting symptom with a serious eye or brain condition, such as retinoblastoma, a brain tumour or hydrocephalus, so it is important that children’s nurses are able to recognise this and alert the multidisciplinary team if needed.
 If not severe, management usually commences with glasses, but may require surgery (RCO, 2012).